iLinkConfluent/Conflyent-Airlines-Gen-AI/Terraform_Readme.md

 ### Rockset

-**Note:** Refere `Datagen -> Readme_DataGen.md` to create the Rockset intergration for confluent cluster and collection using cofluent topics.
+**Note:** Refere [DataGen-Readme](./Datagen/Readme_DataGen.md) to create the Rockset intergration for confluent cluster and collection using cofluent topics.

 ### FrontEnd